Business and Management INK

 Among the root causes of human rights violations in supply chains are the readiness of states and businesses to abuse their power and exploit the most vulnerable.
 In global supply chains these include migrants, women, and ethnic or other minority workers desperate for jobs.
 They are on the most precarious contracts, threatened, coerced, abused and paid very little or not at all.
 In places where human rights abuses, including modern slavery, are prevalent, states neglect their responsibilities to enforce internationally agreed labor standards.
 Businesses, in competitive markets and in search of profits, take advantage of workers’ vulnerability.

 But where workers are represented by independent democratic trade unions, workers can react to violations, preventing, mitigating and demanding redress in their own terms.
 Mature industrial relations systems require structured social dialogue between workers and businesses and effective grievance systems.
 Public bodies can do a lot more with the leverage they have over their suppliers to promote this.
-Their suppliers need to do far more to prevent harm, and drive improvements in the rights and working conditions of the workers that create their profits.
+Their suppliers need to do far more to prevent harm and drive improvements in the rights and working conditions of the workers who create their profits.

 Cindy Berman (pictured) is the director of impact and innovation at Electronics Watch, a human rights organization focused on socially responsible public procurement and worker-driven monitoring in global supply chains.
 She is also a senior associate at Cambridge Institute for Sustainability Leadership.
 She has championed social justice issues for over 35 years, working in international organizations, government, civil society, multi-stakeholder organizations, philanthropy and academia.
 Olga Martin-Ortega is a professor of international law at the School of Law and Criminology at the University of Greenwich, London.
 Olga is the leader of the Business, Human Rights and Environment Research Group and has research interests in multinational enterprises and human rights, public procurement and human rights, post-conflict reconstruction and transitional justice.
 Martina Trusgnach is a PhD researcher at the Business, Human Rights and Environment Research Group at the University of Greenwich, London.
 She has research interests on the relationship between public procurement and remedy for human and labor rights violations in global supply chains.
 She also supports the development of a worker-driven remediation methodology at Electronics Watch.